 If your hotel is in Cusco you will be picked up at about 4 AM, if you are in Urubamba 5 AM and in Ollantaytambo at 5:30 AM.
 The train leaves at 6:10 AM to KM104 where you begin the trek.
 It will take about an hour and 10 minutes for the train to reach KM104 with your guide.
 From there you pass through the check point to start the Inca Trail to Machu Picchu passing through the Sun gate.

-Note: You cannot begin the Short Inca Trail from Aguas Calientes (Machu Picchu).
+Note: You cannot begin the Short Inca Trail from Aguas Calientes (Machu Picchu Town).
 The train from Aguas Calientes to Ollantaytambo does not stop at KM 104 to let off passengers to start the Short Inca Trail.
-You must take the train from the Ollantaytambo station only to begin the trek!
+You can only take the train from the Ollantaytambo train station to begin the trek!

 How Long Is the short Inca Trail to Machu Picchu 2 day Walk?

 The two-day Inca Trail starts at KM104 (2,150m/7,054ft) and is an energetic day hike that reaches Machu Picchu in the afternoon.
 It’s perfect for families, people short on time and those that don’t like camping.

 The 4-5 hour hike snakes uphill to Wiñaywayna before dropping down to the Sun Gate then to our hotel in Aguas Calientes by bus.
 You get experience Machu Picchu twice.
 First in the afternoon from the Sun Gate and Guardhouse and the next morning you get a fully guided tour inside the Citadel.

 |Distance||7 miles/12 kilometers|